jcourson8/ResourceProtectedRoute/README.md

 This is a guarded route component that is protected by a certain resource condition.
 It defines a route that will display different views based on the state of a certain condition.

 ## Example
+### Protected page that requires user to be logged in:
 ```rs
 <ResourceProtectedRoute
     path="/"